 2. What Industries Do You Work With?

-If you’re new to asset-based funding, it’s a great idea to ask factoring companies what industries they have experience helping.
+If you’re new to asset-based funding, asking factoring companies what industries they have experience helping is a great idea.
 Whether you are a small business or a large-scale trucking company, it’s best to work with a business development representative who understands the nuances of your industry.
 Explore some of the many industries that AdvancePoint Capital works with below.

 - Auto repair shops